jina-ai/jina/README.md

-If you want to expose your application with a REST API so that you can send HTTP requests, just set the protocol of the `Flow` to `HTTP` with a port number so that you can use Curl to query it:
+If you want to expose your application with a REST API so that you can send HTTP requests, just set the protocol of the `Flow` to `HTTP` and you can use cURL to query it:

 ```python
 ...